ez-notes/frontend/README.md

 ![alt text](/readme-docs/5-Note-edit-page.png)

 ## TECHNOLOGIES USED
 The front-end of the application is built in React, react-bootstrap, framer/motion, and Auth0, and is attached to a backend application built using Express, Mongoose, MongoDB and Node.js.
-The backend is deployed on Railway and the frontend is deployed on Netlify.
+The backend is deployed on Railway or Render (depending upon who's behaving) and the frontend is deployed on Netlify.

 ## INSTALLATION INSTRUCTIONS
 All you need to work EZ-Notes is a modern web browser and you're good to go!